We had a question: What is the impact of DEI statements, or Equal Opportunity Employer (EOE) statements, on candidates from different backgrounds?

 To answer that question and a couple of others, we decided to conduct an experiment.
 Studies are nothing unusual for Datapeople.
 We rely heavily on behavioral science in addition to data science, although we don’t usually publish our findings.
 And we never incorporate research into our products unless we validate it, completely.

-But with this study, we wanted to share our findings.
+But with this study, we wanted to share our findings on DEI statements and inclusive job descriptions.
 Our ultimate goal was to understand whether including these DEI statements on job posts impacted how candidates felt about the job or the company.

 Why do a study?

 Data science has its limitations when it comes to recruiting, so we use behavioral science as well.
 Basically, we can use data science to bring up questions that behavioral science can then try to answer.

 Over the years, Datapeople has collected data from 10s of millions of job descriptions from more than 40,000 employers.
 We can use this data to classify jobs (for a better candidate experience) and to provide content and language guidance in our products.
 And we can use the data in our customers’ talent funnels to provide them with insightful recruiting analytics.

 But we can’t work with data we can’t see.
 Once someone applies to a job, for example, we can learn about their candidate experience and qualifications.
 But if they never apply, we can’t ask them anything, especially (and crucially) about why they didn’t apply.
 That’s one limitation of data science in recruiting.